 What is rehabilitation?

 Rehabilitation involves a team approach to improving the physical, psychological, social and emotional problems that may arise after experiencing injuries due to trauma.
 The approach used is aimed at helping the patient to get back to their previous life roles whenever possible through regaining independance, increasing activity and enhancing participation in society once more.
 The key is to optimise recovery through encouraging recovery and healing, and where permanent deficits in bodily function are expected, to guide the patient to compensate for these losses.

 Who is involved?

-A patient’s rehabilitation will include some or all of the following, and others may also be involved:
+A patient’s rehabilitation will include some or all of the following:

 • The patient